LogiDaBear/reading-notes/201/Class1.md

     An attribute value, wrapped with opening and closing quote marks.

-The anatomy of an HTML element is an opening tag: <p> followed by the content, (all of this between the p tags) and then the closing tag </p>.
+The anatomy of an HTML element is an opening tag: p followed by the content, (all of this between the p tags) and then the closing tag /p.
 From opening to closing tags is the element and the information in between is the content.
 Did I just repeat myself?
 Maybe.

 The difference between article and section element tags: